How to Respond to “Hey” Messages on Bumble

 Using emoticons in your response can soften a sarcastic response or punch up a low-key one.
 Text messages are very bad at conveying emotional tone, so what is obviously a joke might not be a joke to your match if there isn’t a smiley face to tip them off.

 Whatever you do, it’s important to remember not to be rude or overly confrontational.
-In general, simple and direct communication are best in dating apps.
+In general, simple and direct communication is best in dating apps.

 What to Say Instead of “Hey”